makusan8/kubernetes/README.md

 adduser youruser sudo
 ```

-Edit sudoers file, so we don't have to enter password everytime we run sudo :
+Edit sudoers file, so we don't have to enter password everytime we run it :

 ```
 sudo visudo